 Beyond my role here at the Good Mood Clinic, I’ve worked in various clinical settings outside of private practice including facilitating Dialectical Behaviour Therapy, or DBT, groups and inpatient/outpatient mental health programs.
 I’ve consulted in business as a coaching psychologist assisting managers better understand their own personality styles (schemas) and how they affect the people around them.
 I’ve conducted numerous workshops for psychologists and therapists (topics including sexual abuse, schema therapy, personality disorders) as well as working in adult education.
 I also have a strong professional and personal interest in Buddhist psychotherapy, mindfulness and self-compassion practices.
 I incorporate these where possible, encouraging my clients to practice meditation and develop self-compassion in their daily life.
 In my experience there’s a big overlap between Buddhist psychology and schema therapy – as they both aim for better psychological integration and psychological/spiritual growth.

 While, yes, I bring decades of experience to my clients, I’m the first to admit there is always more to learn.
 In fact, I believe it’s essential for a mental health professional to take an active role in their own continued growth and learning.
 I regularly attend complimentary training in the area of schema therapy and related topics, as well as clinical supervision and reflective practice.
 I’m a strong believer we should never lose our curiosity for learning in life.

-These days, I share my time between running special interest schema therapy workshops, providing supervision to other therapists, and working with individual clients here at the Good Mood Clinic.
-I see mostly individual clients, but can see couples and families when my case-load permits.
-I’m also interested in helping parents develop healthier ways to parent their young children from a schema therapy and emotion coaching perspective.
+These days, I share my time between running special interest webinars, providing supervision & schema coaching to therapists, and working with individual clients here at the Good Mood Clinic.